Frequently Asked Questions

 Remember that establishing the authority preferred by generative engines means getting your content cited elsewhere—such as in third-party articles and in online forums.
 In other words, don’t just write for LLMs; craft engaging, authoritative information that can be incorporated into other content.
 Meanwhile, encourage and incentivize users to write about your products and brand on other digital platforms.

-(See “xxxx” for a detailed guide on optimizing content in this new AI-assisted search landscape.)
+See Checklist: How to structure content for LLMs for a detailed guide on optimizing content in this new AI-assisted search landscape.

 3. Measure success and further optimize